lutris/lutris/CONTRIBUTING.md

     ./bin/lutris -d

 Make sure you have all necessary dependencies installed.
-It is recommended that you keep a stable copy of the client installed with your package manager to ensure that all dependencies are available.
+It is recommended that you keep a copy of the stable version installed with your package manager to ensure that all dependencies are available.
-If you are working on a branch implementing new features, such as the `next` branch, it might introduce new dependencies.
-Check in the package configuration files for new dependencies, for example Debian based distros will have their dependencies listed in `debian/control` and in `lutris.spec` for RPM based ones.
+If you are working on newly written code that might introduce new dependencies, check in the package configuration files for new packages to install.
+Debian based distros will have their dependencies listed in `debian/control` and RPM based ones in `lutris.spec`.

 Under NO circumstances should you use a virtualenv or install dependencies with pip.
-The PyGOject introspection libraries are not regular python packages and it is not possible to pip install them or use them from a virtualenv.
+The PyGOject introspection libraries are not regular python packages and it is not possible for pip to install them or use them from a virtualenv.
 Make sure to always use PyGOject from your distribution's package manager.
+Also install the necessary GObject bindings as described in the INSTALL file.

 Formatting your code
 --------------------

-To ensure getting your contributions getting merged faster and to avoid other developers from going back and fixing your code, please make your code pass the pylint checks.
-We highly recommend that you install a pylint plugin for your code editor.
+To ensure getting your contributions getting merged faster and to avoid other developers from going back and fixing your code, please make sure your code passes pylint checks.
+We highly recommend that you install a pylint plugin in your code editor.
 Once you have pylint set up to check the code, you can configure it to use 120 characters max per line instead of 80.

 You can help fixing formatting issues or other code smells by having a look at the CodeFactor page: https://www.codefactor.io/repository/github/lutris/lutris

-When writing docstrings, you should follow the Google style (See: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
+When writing docstrings, you should follow the Google style (See: https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) You should always provide docstrings, otherwise your code wouldn't pass a Pylint check.

 Do *not* add type annotations, those are not supported in Python 3.4.